ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 them as separate network topology instances.

 REQ-PASSIVE-TOPO:
-: Topology includes passive topology.
-: SIMAP must support topology of the complete network, including active and passive parts.
+: SIMAP must support capability to model topology of the complete network, including active and passive parts.
 : For Access network providers the ability to have linkage in the SIMAP of the complete network (active + passive) is essential as it provides many advantages for optimized customer service, reduced MTTR, and lower operational costs through truck roll reduction.
+: The passive topology must be either implemented in the SIMAP (what cannot be discovered can be added using the write API) or accessible from the SIMAP.
+Whether the passive topology is included as part of the SIMAP or accessible from the SIMAP is left to the solutions.

 REQ-PROG-OPEN-MODEL:
 : Open and programmable SIMAP.